jeremyButtler/is-Flu-Hi-Or-Low-Path/README.md

   heard people might be interested in a program like this.
   And that there used to be one, but it disappeared.

+This code is licensed under two licenses, MIT and CC0.
+Pick the licenses that works best for you.

 ## References

 Kalthoff D, Globig A, Beer M. (Highly pathogenic) avian